2014–15 Australian region cyclone season: Severe Tropical Cyclone Kate

 On 21 December, TCWC Perth reported that Tropical Low 04U had developed within the monsoon trough to the southeast of Sumatra, Indonesia.
 Over the next few days, the system gradually developed further as it moved south-eastwards before it started to move towards the southwest, passing on the Cocos (Keeling) Islands during 23 December.
 Early the next day, it intensified into a Category 1 tropical cyclone, as BOM named the system Kate.
-The next day, Kate continued to intensify as an eye developed and reached peak intensity as a Category 4 severe tropical cyclone as.
+The next day, Kate continued to intensify as an eye developed and reached peak intensity as a Category 4 severe tropical cyclone.
 On 27 December, it weakened as it underwent an eyewall replacement cycle.
 On 30 December, the BoM reported that Kate had moved out of the Australian region and into the South-West Indian Ocean basin with 10-minute sustained winds of 80 kn.

 107.6mm of rain was recorded in a 24-hour period on the island.
 Flooding was reported from Home and West Islands.
 Some trees were damaged and there was some property damage.